 Whether you focus on mammals, birds, reptiles or amphibians – land vertebrates are in rapid decline everywhere around us, illustrating a general decline of Life on Earth – and a prelude to the Holocene-Anthropocene Mass Extinction, that is being underestimated … Continue reading →

-In 2014 a Stanford University research group reviewed 55 scientific studies to investigate wether climate change significantly increases the risk of intergroup conflict.
-There conclusion is that it does:
+In 2014 a Stanford University research group reviewed 55 scientific studies to investigate whether climate change significantly increases the risk of intergroup conflict.
+Their conclusion is that it does:

 A group of scientists from around the world is warning that population growth, widespread destruction of natural ecosystems, and climate change may be driving Earth toward an irreversible change in the biosphere, a planet-wide tipping point that would have destructive consequences absent adequate preparation and mitigation.

 In a post-Solyndra, budget-constrained world, the transition to a decarbonized energy system faces great hurdles.
 Overcoming these hurdles will require smarter and more focused policies.
 Two Stanford writers outline their visions in a pair of high-profile analyses.